 The other sub-plot involves young Abhi who indulges in youthful activities.
 This includes charming a local sheepherder girl Cauvery.
 Abhi, the great grandson of Century Gowda, has nothing to say about the conflict of inherited land.
 His perspective on life is as immensely different as that of father Thamanna and grandfather Gadappa.

 Exploring the life of three men, from three different generations remains astute (as each one is kind of making a transition).
 However, Abhi’s tale didn’t thoroughly engage me.
-It may be due to the colossal impact Gadappa had on me.
+Gadappa’s colossal impact on me may have overshadowed it.

-Director’s friend and co-writer Ere Gowda’s work as casting director is as fascinating as the director.
+Director’s friend and co-writer Ere Gowda’s work as casting director is as fascinating.
 (Ere belongs to Nodekoppalu village in Karnataka where the film is set).
 The film’s vital interplay between reality and fiction is well realized with Ere’s attention to character detail.

 The non-professional actors are affectionately framed in their natural surroundings rather than forced to act.
 They are not trying to emulate a set of emotions.
-Their presence and effortless dialogue delivery allows us to deeply immerse into the community.
+Their presence and effortless dialogue delivery allow us to feel part of the community.

-Channegowda, playing Gadappa is a great find.
-He walks in and out of the static frames, demonstrating indifference.
+Channegowda (playing Gadappa) is a great find.
+He walks in and out of static frames, demonstrating indifference.
 Gradually, his purity and innocence peel the layers of indifference, bringing out his true qualities.
-Of course, this transformation could be plainly visible in the film’s famous monologue scene.
+Of course, this transformation is visible in the film’s famous monologue scene.
 “What is meant to happen, happens.
 No one has any control over it.
 So, it’s better to just be happy, isn’t it,” says Gadappa relating to the grim past events in his life.
-Neither the actor playing Gadapa nor Raam Reddy want to pull an emotional punch in this scene.
-It just elegantly nudges us to perceive the simple, accessible resolutions for our own core-conflicts.
+Neither the actor nor the director pull an emotional punch in this scene.
+It elegantly nudges us to perceive the simple, accessible resolutions for our own core-conflicts.